 Do you love natural soap, but it lasts less than one week?
 It doesn’t make enough lather?
 It stings your skin?
+Want to learn how do you use handmade soap?
 This post will tell you everything about how you should use handmade soap in your shower.

 There’s a Difference

 You are probably wondering: “What the heck?
 You need instructions to use a soap bar??
 You just get into water and rub it on yourself to lather!”.
 Well.
 Yes and no. Natural soap bars are different from commercial ones, as commercial soap bars are especially made to last longer (that is why they have so many chemicals), foam more, be prettier for a longer time.
 Natural soap bars are not.
 Natural soaps are a bit different and should be used diferently.